Detectify raises additional €21M for its ethical hacker network – TechCrunch

 In the last year, Detectify has also expanded its client base in the U.S, and says it now counts leading software companies such as Trello, Spotify and King as customers.

-The young startup seems to scoring well on the gender diversity front, too.
-It says that almost half (45%) of the company’s 83 employees are female, including 50% at C-level.
+The young startup seems to be scoring well on the gender diversity front, too.
+It says that almost half (45%) of its 83 employees are female, including 50% at C-level.
 In addition, there are close to 30 nationalities across Detectify’s Stockholm and Boston offices.

 Adds James Wise, partner at Balderton Capital, in a statement: “Detectify brings together the power of human ingenuity, the immense scalability of software, and a strong culture of transparency and integrity to provide world-class security to everyone.
 This is a fundamentally new approach to protecting businesses from new cyber security threats, and alongside our other cyber security investments, including Darktrace, Recorded Future & Tessian, we see Detectify as part of a new wave of solutions to make the web safer for everyone.”